GoogleCloudPlatform/community/tutorials/load-testing-iot-using-gcp-and-locust/index.md

 ![LTK GCP mapping diagram](https://storage.googleapis.com/gcp-community/tutorials/load-testing-iot-using-gcp-and-locust/ltk_gcp_mapping.png)

-## Clone the `community` repository
+## Clone the repository

-For the purposes of this tutorial, clone the Google Cloud Platform `community` repository directly to your local machine.
+For the purposes of this tutorial, clone the `community` repository to your local machine.

     git clone https://github.com/GoogleCloudPlatform/community.git